voy-ager/rag-api/README.md

 ## Building a Personal Knowledge Base

-In this step, I created a personal profile document, build a python script that loads, chunks, and stores my profile as embedddings.
+In this step, I created a personal profile document, built a python script that loads, chunks, and stores my profile as embedddings.
 Embeddings are texts converted to vectors.

 ### Creating the profile document